xkondix/MsgBrokerSys/README.md

 - Reading values from Topic "Order"
 - Filtering invalid data that has a value of 0.
 I inserted 0 for missing fields with a value.
 - Grouping data by id key
-- Aggregation of values (counting average and number of occurrences)
+- Aggregation of values (counting average and number of processed values)
 - Sending results on Topic "Summary"

 As for the results, in the Python script I took into consideration only the last result.
 I did so because I set timestampSend as the first timestamp during agg.